-The real origin of this dog is unknown and undocumented.
+The actual origin of this dog is unknown and undocumented.
 It is known that these dogs have been used as hunting dogs in Finland for hundreds of years.

 Currently, it is believed that these types of dogs came from central Russia.
-Possibly brought into Finland by ethnic groups of Finno-Ugric people who migrated into Finland about two thousand years ago.
+Possibly brought into Finland by tribes of Finno-Ugrian people that migrated into Finland about two thousand years ago.
 At that time the dogs were all-purpose hunting dogs.
 Because of their isolation at that time, the Finnish Spitz was left to develop with very little influence from other breeds of dogs.